sumxtx/Inception/README.md

 For example, if your login is wil, wil.42.fr will redirect to the IP address pointing to wil’s website.

 > Your volumes will be available in the /home/login/data folder of the host machine using Docker.
 Of course, you have to replace the login with yours.

+> Using network:, host, or --link, or links:, is forbidden.
+The network line must be present in your docker-compose.yml file.

+> Your containers musn’t be started with a command running an infinite loop.
+This also applies to any command used as entrypoint, or used in entrypoint scripts.
+The following are a few prohibited hacky patches: tail -f, bash, sleep infinity, while true.